agnar-nomad/portfolio/tweedder/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

-I also used [Supabase](https://supabase.com) for a cloud DB, which is ran from a free tier account.
+I also used [Supabase](https://supabase.com) for a cloud DB, which is created on a free tier account.

 ## Features